carpentries/lesson-development-training/episodes/05-objectives.md

 ## Exercise: reviewing lesson objectives (15 minutes)

-Swap objectives written in the previous exercise with a partner (it will help if they are familiar with the target audience, but this not essential) and review these:
+Swap objectives written in the previous exercise with a partner (you can also explain or show them what you wrote about your target audience, but this not essential) and review them with the following questions in mind:

 - Are the objectives clear?
 - Do they use "action" verbs?